 Crumbles are great served hot as a pudding with runny cream or ice cream, but I reckon they’re even better for breakfast served with a spoonful or two of thick yoghurt.

 120g (good 4 oz) unsalted butter, softened and cut into small pieces

 2 firm but ripe pears (see Recipe Notes)

 4 Tbsp chopped preserved ginger in syrup

 1 Preheat oven to 180°C (350°F).
-Put 6 ovenproof ramekins in a shallow ovenproof dish in case juices bubble over during cooking.
+Put 6 ovenproof ramekins in a shallow ovenproof dish or tin in case juices bubble over during cooking.

 2 To make the crumble, blend flour and butter together in a food processor until mixture resembles coarse breadcrumbs.
 Transfer to a bowl.
 Alternatively, cut butter into flour using 2 knives or a pastry blender.
-Add brown sugar, almonds and lemon zest.
+Add brown sugar, almonds, lemon zest and cinnamon.

 3 Peel pears and apples, cut into quarters, remove cores and slice finely.
 Gently toss fruit in a bowl with lemon juice, ginger and sugar.
 Divide fruit between ramekins, pressing it in (it’ll reduce down during cooking).

 4 Spoon crumble over fruit, mounding it in the middle of the dishes so a little steam can escape around the sides.
 Bake for about 30 minutes, or until juices are bubbling through and crumble topping is golden.
 Serve hottish or at room temperature.